adamtyoung/lando-presentation/slides/enter-lando.md

 * allows you to store lando file in repo and simply `lando start`
 * automate build steps
 * has lots of _recipes_ for common apps (like Drupal)
+* knows about all the tools that Drupal developers need and installs them as tooling (drush, composer, etc)